kamathhrishi/kamathhrishi1.github.io/_posts/2020-11-08-Machine Learning-weaksupervision.md

 annotate.
 Weakly supervised learning allows us to use the datasets which are easy to annotate to perform tasks that are more expensive to annotate.
 For , example from a dataset consisting of labelled pairs of image/label pairs we could curate a dataset for object localization and semantic segmentation and train a model for the same.</p>

+<p style="text-align:justify">In this blogpost I would like to introduce weak supervised learning and provide examples of how its done for object detection and instance segmentation tasks</p>